walmartlabs/concord-website/docs/processes-v2/migration.md

 <img src="../../assets/img/screenshots/segmented_log.png" class="img-responsive"/>

-This feature is enabled automatically and should work "out of the box" for most plugins that use `org.slf4j.Logger` for logging.
+This feature is enabled by default and should work "out of the box" for most plugins that use `org.slf4j.Logger` for logging.

 The runtime also redirects Java's `System.out` and `System.err` into